medricr/MERN-Boilerplate/Server Request Structure.md

 Starting from the front end and moving to the backend

-1) The user hits a button which takes data from a form, and submits an axios request provied by API.js found in the 'utils' directory.
+1) The user hits a button which takes data from a form, and submits an axios request provided by the API.js file, found in the 'utils' directory.

 2) That axios request hits a route defined within the 'routes' directory, which is found in the root directory